-Activate mobile devices
+Approve mobile devices for activation

 On the Device activation page, you can approve or block devices for activation.
 Devices will only show up in this tab if you've checked Enable device activation on the Device management settings page.
 To access the Device activation page, sign in to your Google Admin console, at www.google.com/a/your_domain.
-Go to Device management > Device activation.
+Go to Device management > Mobile > Device activation.

 If you've included your email in the box provided, you will receive an email notifying you about a pending device activation.
-For more information about activation, see this video on mobile management.

 Before enabling the setting above, instruct your Android users to download the Google Apps Device Policy app on their device.
 They will need to follow these instructions to set up the app.

 When a user reaches Step 3 in setting up Device Policy on their Android, their device will show a screen that it's Pending Approval.
 The user will also receive an automated email saying that their device is pending approval.
 See below for how to approve the device.

 If your organization has Android devices with the Device Policy app installed and enabled and successfully syncing with Google Apps before you enable device activation, they will be put into the Approved state automatically.
 Any Android device in your organization syncing Google Apps data without the Device Policy app will stop syncing after you turn on Enable device activation.

 After your user successfully sets up Device Policy, you can at any time block the device or remotely wipe the device if it's lost or stolen.